andrasq/qlogger/Readme.md

     the logfile reopen interval should be pretty short

         QLogger = require('qlogger');
-        logger = new QLogger('info');
+        logger = new QLogger('info', process.stdout);
         logger.addFilter(
             function(msg, loglevel) {
                 return new Date().toISOString() + " [" + QLogger.LEVELNAMES[loglevel]+ "] " + msg;
             }
         );
-        logger.addWriter(process.stdout);
         logger.info("Hello, world.");
         logger.error("Done.");
         logger.debug("debug messages not enabled");
+        // => 2014-10-18T12:34:56.667Z [info] Hello, world.
+        // => 2014-10-18T12:34:56.668Z [error] Done.
+        // =>

-### QLogger( loglevel, [writerSpec] )
+### QLogger( [loglevel], [writerSpec] )

 Create a logger that will log messages of importance loglevel or above.
 It is an error if the loglevel is not recognized.

 Loglevel can be specified as a string 'error', 'info' or 'debug'.
+If omitted, it defaults to 'info'.
 Internally, they are converted to the standard unix syslog loglevels 3, 6 and 7.
 The higher syslog logging levels (emerg, alert, and crit) and warning and notice were deliberately omitted, leaving just the three essential message classes:  human attention required, useful statistics, and everything available for debugging.

 The optional WriterSpec may be a writerObject (see addWriter below), or a writer specification string.
 The latter will create one of the built-in